Written by Jonathan Wojcik

 The Annelids are a group of animals most of you know best for the earthworms and leeches,

 both belonging to the class Clitellata, but it is their sister class the Polychaeta which displays the

 most extreme diversity, with over 10,000 known species found in brackish or salt-water environments around the globe.
 Unlike the

 earthworms, Polychaetes can possess dozens of legs, claws, tentacles, antennae and complex mouthparts, an anatomy that has adapted to an insanely broad variety

 of lifestyles.
 Some are beautiful, some are disturbing, many are both.
-We're going to count down my picks for the top thirteen weirdest and wormiest, because on Bogleech, we appreciate too many worms for a top ten.
+We're going to count down my picks for some of the weirdest and wormiest, in no particular order or number, because on Bogleech, we appreciate far too many worms for a top ten.